Home About & Contact

 1439 Market Street, Chattanooga, TN

-The Chattanooga Whiskey Experimental Distillery is the first distillery to craft whiskey in Chattanooga in over 100 years.
+The Chattanooga Whiskey Experimental Distillery is recognized as the first Distillery to craft whiskey in Chattanooga in over 100 years.

-During the tour you’ll learn about the ingredients as well as the cooking, fermenting, distilling, and aging processes.
+During the tour, you’ll learn about the ingredients, the cooking, fermenting, distilling, and aging processes.

-The distillery tour lasts about an hour and includes a tasting for ages 21+ and up.
+The distillery tour lasts about an hour and includes a tasting for ages 21+.

-What makes Chattanooga Whiskey’s Experimental Distillery the only distillery of its kind in the country is that you can try experimental small batch whiskey that you can’t get anywhere else.
+What makes Chattanooga Whiskey’s Experimental Distillery the only distillery of its kind in the country is that you can try experimental small-batch whiskey you can’t get anywhere else.

 Stay at The Read House